akuanti/solc-rs/README.md

 # Solc

-Solidity compiler bindings for Rust.
+A Rust interface to the Solidity compiler.

 ## Introduction
 The basic usage of the Solidity compiler (`solc`) is that you specify the input files to be compiled and the types of outputs you would like.
 In addition, you may specify *how* you want to compile (i.e. optimizations, search paths, etc.).